mozaik-association/mozaik/docs/Surveys.md

 !!! abstract "The goal of the questions"

-    The questions have differets roles:
+    The questions have differents roles:

     - To find out the participants' opinions on the questions asked.
     - To get to know more about the participants in the survey through the interests and then benefit from them in the communications sent to the organisation's contacts